Xuzhou Guanyin International Airport

-Xuzhou Guanyin International Airport is an airport serving the city of Xuzhou in East China’s Jiangsu province.
-As of 2016, it is the 62nd busiest civil airport in China.
+Xuzhou Guanyin International Airport is an airport serving the city of Xuzhou in East China's Jiangsu province.
+In 2025, it served 4,082,736 throughout the year, ranking the 54th busiest airport in China.
 Located about 45 km from the downtown area in the southeast outskirts of the city, the airport has two terminal buildings.

 The airport is located about 1.5 km north of Guanyin Airport railway station.